mumairofficial/fm-contact/README.md

 ### Form Validation

 This application is using angular reactive form module; which provide very ease to initiate form and apply custom or predefined validation rules.

+### Karma Tests

+Karma test files are included with basic coverage to verify component declaraion rendering with proper dependencies and check if there any compilation error

+To run test command `yarn test` or `npm run test`